-We expect that cost of goods sold will increase for the twelve-month period ending December 31, 2020, as compared to the same twelve-month period in 2019, primarily as a result of an expected increase in net product sales as well as the sale of capitalized inventory.
+We anticipate variability in our cost of goods sold as a percentage of net product revenues due to the timing of manufacturing runs and utilization and the depletion of zero-cost inventories, as well as future product launches.
+We expect cost of goods sold will increase for the twelve-month period ending December 31, 2021, as compared to the same period in 2020, primarily as a result of an expected increase in net product sales as well as the sale of capitalized inventory.